byCatie Staszak| Dec 2, 2017

-With the holidays officially over and the 2017 winter show season just a stone throw’s away, you can sense the shift in mentality within the horse show community: It’s time to get down to business.
+With the 2018 winter show season just a stone throw’s away, you can sense the shift in mentality within the horse show community: It’s time to get down to business.

 The excitement level is never higher than in the opening weeks of circuit, but survival tips are often of the essence as the season goes on.
 This is also the point at which riders’ to-do lists suddenly become interminably long: shipping fleets of horses, organizing entries, managing a dozen simultaneously operating competition rings, and making sure all athletes remain physically and mentally fit.